PlanterApp/planter_blog/content/posts/succession-planting-growing-season-strategies/index.md

 ### Almost There!

-Hopefully this has given you some great ideas on how to plan your garden.
-The final article in the series will discuss yields, considerations for your harvest, and other things to remember.
+Hopefully, this has given you some great ideas on how to plan your garden.
+The final article in the series will discuss yields, considerations for your harvest, and other important considerations.